f-charton/f-charton.github.io/roots.md

 ### Discussion and conclusions

+There are algorithms for finding the roots of polynomials, and the purpose of this work is not to replace them.

 These results are of little interest for mathematicians, or people who actually need to compute the roots of polynomials.
 We already have efficient algorithms for this.